 HOW DO I CONDUCT A NAME SEARCH to see if the company name that i want is availble?

-The state of Delaware maintains an online database of all LLCs, corporations, limited partnerships and trusts.
+The state of Delaware maintains an online database of all business entities including LLCs, corporations, limited partnerships and trusts.
 You can visit the State of Delaware name check website to check for your company name availability.
 You can also reserve your desired company name for up to 30 days for an additional charge.
 Checking a name is free.

-As an authorized Delaware registered agent, Delaware Business Incorporators, Inc. has an online connection with the State.
+As an authorized registered agent, Delaware Business Incorporators, Inc. has an online connection with the State.
 We can quickly and easily check any company names for you at no charge.

 How do I search for an existing company on the State of Delaware website?